pantheon-systems/documentation/source/content/guides/new-relic/03-monitor-new-relic.md

 New Relic provides an availability monitoring service within their Synthetics tool suite which can be enabled by [contacting support](/guides/support/contact-support/).
 This basic monitoring feature sends a request to designated URLs from configured locations.
 Requests are sent at configured intervals and alerts are sent via email when a response fails.

-Pantheon can provide New Relic Synthetics ping monitoring as part of the service with a usage quota limited to 10K Synthetics checks per month for each Pantheon workspace.
+Pantheon provides unlimited New Relic Synthetics ping monitoring as part of the service.
+Still, there's a quota for all other monitor types (simple browser, scripted browser, and scripted API monitors).
+This quota is set at 10K Synthetics monthly checks for each Pantheon account, so it's crucial to manage it effectively.

 <Alert title="Note" type="info">